Audit Executive

 • Examples: Mindfulness meditation, Transcendental meditation

-Q21.
-How to calculate drawing power?
+Q. How do you calculate drawing power?

 Ans.